-Currently the research evidence shows that Buteyko can help to improve the symptoms of asthma in adults.
-Although people with other breathing problems such as COPD have used Buteyko there have been no research trials to look into the benefits of Buteyko in conditions other than asthma.
+Currently the research evidence shows that BBT can help to improve the symptoms of asthma in adults.
+Although people with other breathing problems such as COPD have used Buteyko there have been no research trials to look into the benefits of BBT in conditions other than asthma.
 It is hoped more research will be carried out in the future.

 Will Buteyko cure my Asthma?

-No, Buteyko is not a cure for asthma.
-Research studies have shown people using Buteyko often reduce their asthma medication over time however any changes to asthma medication must be done with the agreement of the prescriber, ie. your asthma nurse, respiratory consultant or GP.
+No, BBT is not a cure for asthma.
+Research studies have shown people using BBT often reduce their asthma medication over time however any changes to asthma medication must be done with the agreement of the prescriber, ie. your asthma nurse, respiratory consultant or GP.

 Is there any evidence that Buteyko actually works?

-Yes there have been many randomised controlled trials (RCTs) looking at Buteyko for asthma since the first trial published by Bowler in 1998.
-The accumulation of research evidence has led to Buteyko being included as a dysfunctional breathing reduction technique in the BTS/SIGN Guideline on the Management of Asthma* stating that it may ‘improve asthma symptoms, quality of life and reduce bronchodilator (blue reliever inhaler) requirement’.
+Yes there have been many randomised controlled studies looking at BBT for asthma.
+The accumulation of research evidence has led to BBT being included as a useful dysfunctional breathing reduction technique in the BTS/SIGN Guideline on the Management of Asthma.

 Do I have to exercise?